Stvnwastaken/LimitScript/README.md

-make it into a graph to chart the data somehow inject code without tampermonkey, discreet (chrome bookmark? or service/web worker) possibly do same thing but hide extension in the extension settings tab reinstall after uninstall somehow
+make it into a graph to chart the data somehow inject code without tampermonkey, discreet (chrome bookmark? or service/web worker) possibly do same thing but hide extension in the extension settings tab reinstall after uninstall somehow establish connection to server to see live view of client

 features:
  - bootloader finished